-Over 150 previous program participants have submitted their own personal reflections on their time in China.
+Over 150 previous program participants have submitted their own personal reflections on their time abroad.
 Read about their experiences first-hand to better understand our programs.

-Each month over the past four years an intern on one of our China programs is selected to blog about their experiences in China.
+Each month over the past four years an intern on one of our internship programs is selected to blog about their experiences.
 Over 100 intern blogs have since been posted for you to review.

-Separated into categories our gallery of photos are all submitted from our program participants, and provide a visual indication of what life in China is like with CRCC Asia.
+Separated into categories our gallery of photos are all submitted from our program participants, and provide a visual indication of what life abroad is like with CRCC Asia.

 CRCC Asia is regularly featured on a variety of leading international publications including the BBC, Sky News, The Guardian, USA Today and the Australian Business Review.

-Since our program first began operating in 2006, we have had many alumni contact us with information of how their time in China benefited their career afterwards.
+Since our program first began operating in 2006, we have had many alumni contact us with information of how their time abroad benefited their career afterward.
 Read more about these success stories.